2021: The Void YearJuan Villela

 But that recently changed all of the sudden.
 There are things I want to share.
 Still about productivity and automation.
 But nowhere near with the same zeal I had a couple of years ago.
 And that’s fine.
 Like I’ve already said, I changed.
 And so did my workflow.
 But more on that in the future.
 Right now, I want to share my thoughts on this past year.
 A year that practically flew by.
 A year for which I can hardly recall anything about.

 I can remember everything that we did throughout 2020.
 From the first moment I heard about what was happening in Asia, my paranoia exploded and I began buying masks, gloves, and hand sanitizer.
 I didn’t hoard these items like many others, but I did buy enough that I’m just starting to run out now.
-Shortly after, my wife was sent home and we were quickly forced to evaluate how we shared our lives and more so, personal space.
+Shortly after, my partner was sent home and we were quickly forced to evaluate how we shared our lives and more so, personal space.
 I can confidently say we are stronger now than we were before.
 Still working through things, but strong.
 And the rest of the years was a lot more paranoia, a significant change in my career, and a big shift in our living situation.
 In short, all of these improved.
 All in all, 2020 was a good year for us, despite everything.

 But then, the only significant event I can recall from 2021 (aside from the events of January 6th) is us adopting a cat.
 Everything else is just a blur.
 I know I worked a lot.
 We got fatter.
 We overhauled our whole lives to accommodate a complicated fur ball.
 I read a huge pile of manga.
 And that’s it?
 Events blend and I can’t pinpoint anything.
 There’s no linear sequence of events that I can gather to recall the whole year.